YaKalmar0/URL_shortener/README.md

 # URL_shortener
-A simple url-shortener on Flask and Redis.
+A simple url-shortener based on Flask and Redis.